MSedra/rails-friendsList/README.md

-# Ruby on Rails Friends List App
+# Friends List App using Ruby on Rails